jayan058/todoApp-dayThree/README.md

 - DELETE :http://localhost:8000/todos/deleteTodos/:id  for deleting the todo with the specified id.
 Send the access token you received while logging in.

 - PUT:http://localhost:8000/todos/updateTodos/:id for updating the todo with the specified id.
-Send in the access token received  while logging in.
+Send in the access token received  while logging in and also send the new name of your task as name and your new task status as isDone

 - POST :http://localhost:8000/login/token to obtain a new access token.
 Send the  refresh token you received while logging in.